cosmos/ibc/PROCESS.md

 #### Stage 1 - `Strawman`

 - _**Purpose**_: Start the specification process
-- _**Entrance Criteria**_: [Open an issue](https://github.com/cosmos/ics/issues/new) on this repository with a short outline of your proposal and a specification nane.
+- _**Entrance Criteria**_: [Open an issue](https://github.com/cosmos/ics/issues/new) on this repository with a short outline of your proposal and a specification name.
 - _**Acceptance Requirements**_: No acceptance required to move to the next stage.
 Keep the issue around to track the specification status, and close it when the final specification is merged or the proposal abandoned.
 - _**Spec Quality**_: Outline only.
 Link to any prior documentation, discussion, or reference materials.
 - _**Changes Expected Post-Acceptance**_: N/A